-- D.8.1 The following are minimum provisions recommended in design for older persons: - (1) Barrier-free access without steps, thresholds or kerbs, wherever possible. - (2) Non-slip floor finishes throughout especially where water may accumulate. - (3) Grab bars, especially in showers, toilets and walking areas such as corridors, or provision should be made for these to be mounted in future. - (4) Switches, handles and controls at reachable heights preferably at same level with door handles. - (5) Lever handles to doors and cupboards, door keys, lever taps and controls that can be used by older persons with limited grip. - (6) Circulation space and door widths should be adequate to allow a wheelchair to be used. - (7) Staircase should be adequately designed including profile of treads and provision of handrails at both sides of stairways.
-There should be clear definition of nosings by colour contrast and adequate lighting should be provided at a recommended level of 150 lux in corridors or on stairways. - (8) In toilet design, pedestal type water closet seats are the preferred choice rather than the squat type and outward opening of toilet door and adequate space to accommodate a wheelchair and helper.
+- D.8.1 The following are minimum provisions recommended in design for older persons: - (1) Barrier-free access without steps, thresholds or kerbs, wherever possible. - (2) Non-slip floor finishes throughout especially where water may accumulate. - (3) Grab bars, especially in showers, toilets and walking areas such as corridors, or provision should be made for these to be mounted in future. - (4) Switches, handles and controls at reachable heights preferably at same level with door handles. - (5) Lever handles to doors and cupboards, door keys, lever taps and controls that can be used by older persons with limited grip. - (6) Circulation space and door widths should be adequate to allow a wheelchair to be used.

-- (9) Potentially dangerous activities such as hanging of laundry out of windows, standing on furniture to reach shelves or to carry out home maintenance should be eliminated or reduced in the design. - (10) Emergency alarm systems with pull-cord extending to floor should be provided in bathrooms and bedrooms. - D.8.2 The layout of a house suitably designed for older persons is illustrated in Figure D2.
+- (7) Staircase should be adequately designed including profile of treads and provision of handrails at both sides of stairways.
+There should be clear definition of nosings by colour contrast and adequate lighting should be provided at a recommended level of 200 lux in corridors or on stairways. - (8) In toilet design, pedestal type water closet seats are the preferred choice rather than the squat type and outward opening of toilet door and adequate space to accommodate a wheelchair and helper. - (9) Potentially dangerous activities such as hanging of laundry out of windows, standing on furniture to reach shelves or to carry out home maintenance should be eliminated or reduced in the design. - (10) Emergency alarm systems with pull-cord extending to floor should be provided in bathrooms and bedrooms.